toradex/toradex-torizon-manifest/README.md

 ### Containers

 Along with TorizonCore we provide a default container as a sort of friendly starting environment.
-The container is Debian buster release based featuring an xserver display as well as a internet browser.
+The container is Debian buster release based featuring an X-Server desktop as well as a internet browser.
 To download this container enter the following:

 ```
 docker run -d -it --restart=always --privileged -v /var/run/dbus:/var/run/dbus \
        -v /dev:/dev bclouser/debian-lxde:buster startx
 ```

-This will ask docker to run a container using the `bclouser/debian-lxde` image.
+This will ask Docker to run a container using the `bclouser/debian-lxde` image.
 Since the image is not preinstalled, it will get downloaded from Docker Hub and installed on the module.
 This will require internet connection on the device and make take a few minutes.
 It will start a Debian environment (HDMI on i.MX6, parallel RGB on i.MX 7).
 Connecting to the device over serial/ssh will allow access to the base TorizonCore console.

 To get a second shell inside the container `docker exec` can be used as such: